himadri-repo/angular4-bootstrap/README.md

 ## How to make Bootstrap project

-1. npm install -g @angular/cli (This will install Angular CLI commandlet at global space)
+1. `npm install -g @angular/cli` (This will install Angular CLI commandlet at global space)
-2. ng new mynewapplication (mynewapplication is just application name. ng is the Angular CLI command with new is argument to create new application/project.
+2. `ng new mynewapplication` (mynewapplication is just application name. ng is the Angular CLI command with new is argument to create new application/project.
 Like 'new' there are other command arguments also available, like 'generate', 'serve', 'test', 'lint', 'format')
-3. cd mynewapplication (After previous command new folder will be created as 'mynewapplication').
+3. `cd mynewapplication` (After previous command new folder will be created as 'mynewapplication').
-4. npm install (Since there will be a file package.json, which will keep all dependencies.
+4. `npm install` (Since there will be a file package.json, which will keep all dependencies.
 The above command will install all dependencies with this command)
-5. ng serve (Agular using HTTP as service, so by calling 'serve' command with '-o/-open' will serve the page in new browser window/tab.
+5. `ng serve` (Agular using HTTP as service, so by calling 'serve' command with '-o/-open' will serve the page in new browser window/tab.
 By default 4200 port will be used to serve).

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to [Bootstrap Application](http://localhost:4200/).
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding